 We lost our dear friend, Breast Cancer Ireland Ambassador and renowned author/novelist, Emma Hannigan, in March 2018 (R.I.P).
 Emma fought a courageous fight and worked tirelessly to highlight the need for continuous investment in research.

-Emma Hannigan was an author from Bray, Co Wicklow.
-Her life’s path changed dramatically in 2005 when she discovered she carried the BRCA 1 gene.
-At the time this meant she had an 85% of developing breast cancer and a 50% chance of developing ovarian cancer.
-Following a bi-lateral mastectomy (removing both breasts) with reconstruction and a bi-lateral oophorectomy (removing the ovaries and fallopian tubes) she honestly thought she could sail off into the sunset, leaving cancer behind.
+Emma was an author from Bray, Co Wicklow.
+Her life changed dramatically in 2005 when she discovered she carried the BRCA 1 gene.
+At the time, this meant she had an 85% chance of developing breast cancer and a 50% chance of developing ovarian cancer.
+Following a bi-lateral mastectomy (the removal of both breasts) with reconstruction and a bi-lateral oophorectomy (removing the ovaries and fallopian tubes), she firmly believed she would leave cancer behind.

-In 2006, the big bad wolf that Emma had been attempting to avoid knocked on her door.
-Cancer struck for the first time.
-She had chemotherapy and honestly thought that was the final hurdle with cancer.
-Sadly breast cancer has no social conscience and doesn’t believe in fair play, so over the course of the next five years, Emma was diagnosed with and beat breast cancer, eight times.
+In 2006, cancer struck for the first time.
+She had chemotherapy and presumed this was her final battle with cancer.
+Sadly, this wasn’t the case, and over the course of five years, Emma was diagnosed with – and beat – breast cancer, eight times.

 Emma was always keen to give back.
-She was aware of how lucky she was to survive so many times and longed to see a day when breast cancer becomes a treatable illness for everyone.
-She was honoured to become an Ambassador for Breast Cancer Ireland and we were humbled to have known her for so long.
-Rest in Peace.
-We will keep your sparke alive xx
+She was aware of how lucky she was to survive so many times, and she longed to see a day when breast cancer became a treatable illness for everyone.
+She was honoured to become an Ambassador for Breast Cancer Ireland and we were, in turn, humbled to have known and loved her for so long.
+Rest in Peace, Emma.
+We will always keep your spark alive.